 - In terms of functionality, no. It’s safe to say that at the most basic level, a $100 toilet “gets the job done” just as well as a $1,500 toilet.

 That said, think about what you want from your toilet.
 If you want a basic model that simply flushes and fills back up, then don’t be too concerned with brand.
 Bigger brands often charge more so you may end up paying more for a toilet than you really have to.

 On the other hand, if you want a high-efficient toilet with an elegant design and various comfort features, then turn to bigger brands like American Standard or Kohler.
 These brands usually offer high-end, sleek toilets that can be customized to incorporate whatever comfort features you desire.

-Need a toilet installation quote?
+Need a toilet installation quote in Florida?